Climate Change Emergency

 Cabinet Panel on the Environment

-In 2018, the Council passed two motions with the aim of encouraging residents, businesses and Council staffs to reduce, reuse and correctly recycle plastics.
+In 2018, we passed two motions with the aim of encouraging residents, businesses and council staffs to reduce, reuse and correctly recycle plastics.

-The second motion passed declared the Council’s commitment to minimising its own use of plastics and to eliminate the use of single use plastics and replace with sustainable alternatives by 2022.
-It also requested that all of the Council's suppliers and contractors to remove single use plastics from their products and packaging as soon as possible.
+The second motion passed declared the council’s commitment to minimising its own use of plastics and to eliminate the use of single use plastics and replace with sustainable alternatives by 2022.
+It also requested that all of the council's suppliers and contractors remove single use plastics from their products and packaging as soon as possible.